A Non-Metric Approach to Space, Time and Gravitation: Spherically symmetric vacua

-The first case we analyze is the rather trivial one where space-time is isotropic and globally free of matter, i.e. ${\bf {\bar a}}_{\cal F}$ vanishes identically.
-The field equations (3.52) are vacuous in this case whereas equation (3.49) has the solution ${\bar N}_t=$constant.
-However, from equations (3.53) and (3.54) we get (where ${\bf {\bar P}}_t$ is the family of Ricci tensors corresponding to the spatial metrics ${\bf {\bar h}}_t$) \eqa {\bar H}_{(t)ij}{\equiv} {\bar P}_{(t)ij}-{\frac{{\bar P}_t}{2}}{\bar h}_{(t)ij}= -{\frac{1}{({\bar N}_tct)^2}}{\bar h}_{(t)ij}, {\qquad} {\frac{{\bar P}_t}{6}}={\frac{1}{({\bar N}_tct)^2}}, \ena or equivalently \eqa {\bar P}_{(t)ij}={\frac{{\bar P}_t}{3}}{\bar h}_{(t)ij}, \ena which means that the solution is an Einstein space.
-It is easy to show that {\bf S}$^{3}$ is the only compact spherically symmetric solution of (4.2) with ${\bar P}_t>0$.
+The first case we analyze, is the rather trivial one where space-time is isotropic and globally free of matter; for this case, ${\bf {\bar a}}_{\cal F}$ vanishes identically.
+The constraint equation (3.30) is vacuous for this case whereas equation (3.25) has the solution ${\bar N}_t=$constant.
+However, from equation (3.38) we get (where ${\bf {\bar P}}_t$ is the family of Ricci tensors corresponding to the spatial metric family ${\bf {\bar h}}_t$) \eqa {\bar H}_{(t)ij}{\equiv} {\bar P}_{(t)ij}-{\frac{{\bar P}_t}{2}}{\bar h}_{(t)ij}= -{\frac{1}{({\bar N}_tct)^2}}{\bar h}_{(t)ij}, {\qquad} {\frac{{\bar P}_t}{6}}={\frac{1}{({\bar N}_tct)^2}}, \ena thus the geometry of the FHSs is completely determined by the prior-geometric term in equation (3.38).
+Equivalently, we have that \eqa {\bar P}_{(t)ij}={\frac{{\bar P}_t}{3}}{\bar h}_{(t)ij}, \ena which means that the solution is an Einstein space.
+It is easy to show that ${\bf S}^{3}$ is the only compact spherically symmetric solution of (4.2) with ${\bar P}_t>0$.
 Note that ${\bar N}_t$ is just an arbitrary constant, and that we may set ${\bar N}_t=1$ by making some appropriate choice of scale for the spatial coordinates (and simultaneously scale $x^0$ and $t$).
-This means that each space-time metric of the family ${\bf {\bar g}}_t$ is of the type {\bf S}$^{3}{\times}${\bf R}.
-We can find a relationship between these metrics in terms of the epoch $t$ from the NKCE (3.62).
-This yields ${\bar H}_t={\frac{1}{t}}$ which means that $c^{-1}{\bar x}_t={\bar y}_t=0$ from (3.59) and (3.60).
-Besides this yields ${\bf v}_t=0$ from equation (2.23).
-Thus the FOs in ${\overline{\cal N}}$ do not move with respect to the FOs in ${\cal N}$, i.e. the metric families ${\bf g}_t$ and ${\bf {\bar g}}_t$ are identical.
-We may then write \eqa N={\bar N}_t=1 {\qquad} {\Rightarrow} {\qquad} {\bar H}_t={\frac{1}{t}}. \ena The one-parameter families of {\bf S}$^{3}{\times}${\bf R} space-time metrics consistent with (4.3) take the form (with $t={\frac{x^{0}}{c}}$) \eqa ds^{2}_t = \overline{ds}^{2}_t =-(dx^{0})^{2} + ({\frac{t}{t_{0}}})^{2}{\bigg(}{\frac{dr^{2}} {1-{\frac{r^{2}}{(ct_{0})^{2}}}}}+r^{2}d{\Omega}^{2}{\bigg)}, \ena and we notice that (4.4) is of the form (2.18), as required.
-Furthermore we see (using equation (3.33)) that (4.4) yields that active mass $m_t$ increases with time.
-We may express $m_t$ and ${\Psi}_t$ by $m_{t_0}$ and ${\Psi}_{t_0}$ valid at the arbitrary epoch $t_0$, getting \eqa m_t=m_{t_0}{\frac{t}{t_0}}, {\qquad} {\Psi}_t={\Psi}_{t_0}{\frac{t_0}{t}}. \ena As usual when $m_t$ is variable this is because by definition, gravitational quantities get an extra variability when measured in atomic units.
-In this particular case it means that gravitational length scales measured in atomic units (and vice versa) are different at different epochs $t$.
-Note that it is just as valid to interpret (4.4) to mean that atomic length units are shrinking as the usual interpretation in terms of an increase of spatial dimensions with time.
+This means that each space-time metric of the family ${\bf {\bar g}}_t$ is of the type ${\bf S}^{3}{\times}{\bf R}$.
+Moreover, from equation (3.45), we have that ${\bar y}_t=0$ and ${\bar H}_t={\frac{1}{t}}$, which means that $c^{-1}{\bar x}_t=0$ from equation (3.44).
+Besides, this yields ${\bf v}_t=0$ from equation (2.22).
+Thus the FOs in ${\overline{\cal N}}$ do not move with respect to the FOs in ${\cal N}$, i.e., the metric families ${\bf g}_t$ and ${\bf {\bar g}}_t$ are identical.
+We may then write \eqa N={\bar N}_t=1 {\qquad} {\Rightarrow} {\qquad} {\bar H}_t={\frac{1}{t}}. \ena The one-parameter family of ${\bf S}^{3}{\times}{\bf R}$ space-time metrics consistent with equation (4.3) takes the form (note that the chosen GTCS only covers half of ${\bf S}^{3}$) \eqa ds^{2}_t = \overline{ds}^{2}_t =-(dx^{0})^{2} + ({\frac{t}{t_{0}}})^{2}{\bigg(}{\frac{dr^{2}} {1-{\frac{r^{2}}{(ct_{0})^{2}}}}}+r^{2}d{\Omega}^{2}{\bigg)}, \qquad 0{\leq}r<ct_0. \ena We notice that equation (4.4) is of the form (2.15).
+Moreover, equation (4.4) yields that \eqa {\Psi}_t={\frac{t_0}{t}}{\Psi}_{t_0}. \ena We also notice that it is just as valid to interpret equation (4.4) to mean that atomic length units are shrinking, as the usual interpretation in terms of an increase of spatial dimensions with time.
 This illustrates that the family of line elements (4.4) expresses the gravitational scale (represented by the spatial coordinates in a GTCS) in terms of units determined from the atomic scale.
-Moreover, since the gravitational scale is represented by coordinates belonging to a particular class of coordinate systems, this means that no particular {\em intrinsic} length scales can be associated with gravitation.
-In contrast to this non-gravitational interactions define intrinsic length (and mass) scales.
+Furthermore, since the gravitational scale is represented by coordinates belonging to a particular class of coordinate systems, this means that no particular {\em intrinsic} length scales can be associated with gravitation.
+In contrast to this, non-gravitational interactions define intrinsic length (and mass) scales.